AdobeDocs/commerce-operations.en/help/_includes/templated/release/core-releases.md

 ## 2.4.5

-Support for the 2.4.5 release line ends on September&nbsp; 9, 2025.
+Support for the 2.4.5 release line ends on August&nbsp; 9, 2025.

 <table>
   <thead>